Serpentiel/template/CONTRIBUTING.md

       and label the issue as `needs repro`—bugs with the `needs repro` label will not be addressed until they are reproduced
-    - If the team is able to reproduce the issue, it will be labeled as `needs fix`, as well as possibly other labels, and the issue will be left to be [implemented by someone](#your-first-code-contribution).
+    - If the team is able to reproduce the issue, it will be labeled as `needs fix`, as well as possibly other labels, and the issue will be left to be [implemented by someone](#your-first-code-contribution)

 ### Suggesting Enhancements